Of Commerce, Counsel & the Coin

 National Security Act

-Creates the CIA, the National Security Council, and the Department of Defense in a single afternoon.
-The permanent peacetime security state, that contradiction in terms, is born from the wartime mobilisation it was supposed to demobilise.
+Creates the CIA, the National Security Council, and the Department of Defense in a single afternoon, and the permanent peacetime security state, that contradiction in terms, is born from the wartime mobilisation it was supposed to demobilise.

 1953